Nicholas Snethen: Ministry

-Living in Lignanore, Sneathen preached in Baltimore, Georgetown and Alexandria, Virginia.
+Living in Lignanore, Snethen preached in Baltimore, Georgetown and Alexandria, Virginia.
 In 1811, he was appointed Chaplain to the US House of Representatives.
-During this assignment, Sneathen met Henry Clay of Kentucky and John Randolph of Virginia.
+During this assignment, Snethen met Henry Clay of Kentucky and John Randolph of Virginia.

 Church schism

 From at least 1800 onward, the Methodist Church in America was divided over the question of how much authority the congregants should have to select their own preachers, and how much authority preachers should have to select their own assignments, rather than leaving the authority to make these decisions solely in the power of the church's bishops.

-Sneathen always took the Republican side, favoring power over these decisions being vested in the laity and ministers rather than the bishops.
+Snethen always took the Republican side, favoring power over these decisions being vested in the laity and ministers rather than the bishops.
 Eventually the Methodist Church divided over this issue, one side becoming the Methodist Episcopal Church and the other the Methodist Protestant Church.
 Mr. Snethen was one of the founding fathers of the Methodist Protestant Church.